Registered Nurse vs. Nurse Practitioner: Duties and Differences Explained

 “It was rare to be contacted about work or a patient once you left for the day,” Bliss recalls.
 “As an NP, I sometimes get paged after hours, or have physicians call me at home, chart at home and often work late.”

 The trade-off to having additional responsibility and educational requirements as an NP comes through when comparing earning potential.
-According to the Bureau of Labor Statistics (BLS), the 2020 median annual salary for nurse practitioners is $111,680.1 For registered nurses, the BLS reports a 2020 median annual salary of $75,330.1

 How are nurse practitioner and registered nursing roles similar?